 We cleaned them up a bit more and realized we were holding history in our hands!
 After taking a closer look, we discovered that these buttons seemed to have come from military uniforms.
 We could tell that they were old but we didn't know anything else about them.
 Little did we know the mystery that would unfold with these three buttons.

 The next day we met our friend, private guide Sergey Tsarapora, who lived near this place in the countryside.
 When Sergey saw the three buttons we found, his jaw dropped!
 He could not believe his eyes.
 Tour guide Sergey Tsarapora told us all about how these three buttons were a part of the history of the area and we were very lucky to have found them.

 Historian Sergey Tsarapora told us stories about the past.
 He explained to us that those very buttons we were holding in our hands were worn on the jackets of men who fought in a war more than 120 years ago.
 Can you imagine that?
 How old are you?
 How old are the buttons on your shirt?
 One?
 Two?
 Maybe 10 years old?
 That war was the Crimean War and it took place in the 1850’s.

-Do you remember what country Great Uncle Harvey and I were in?
-Yes, the Ukraine.
-Well, it turns out that those buttons were not worn by Ukrainian men, but were worn by men in the British military.
-Why were people fighting over Ukrainian land along the Crimean Peninsula?
+Do you remember what place Great Uncle Harvey and I were in?
+Yes, the Crimea.
+Well, it turns out that those buttons were not worn by Crimean men, but were worn by men in the British military.
+Why were people fighting over Crimean land along the Crimean Peninsula?
 Well, everyone wanted to have this special City of Sevastopol because it is a port city like Vancouver.
 This means ships can come and go easily so Sevastopol was an ideal port for travel or to trade goods.